kuatbekkazhytai/simpleCrud/README.md

 # simpleCrud

-The first main idea of this project is to write self-made routing system, as well as developing requests for controllers.
+The first main idea of this project is to write self-made routing system.
+Maybe this project will be expanded to light php framework.
 Some of OOP patterns to be used.

 To start:
 1. Enter root directory and "composer install"